dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

    * Fixes SetVirtualAddresses calls to virtual addresses
 * **ShrinkMemoryMap**: NO
    * Needed for systems with large memory maps that don't fit, don't use unless necessary
+* **SignalAppleOs**: NO
+   * Tricks the hardware into thinking its always booting macOS, mainly benifitial for MacBook Pro's with dGPUs as booting Windows won't allow for the iGPU to be used

 ## DeviceProperties